Pediatric Rheumatology; Pediatrics

 Pediatric Endocrinology; Pediatrics; Pediatric Diabetes

-I see patients at the pediatric outpatient clinic at Women and Children’s Hospital of Buffalo.
+I see patients at the UBMD Pediatrics outpatient center at Conventus and at the John R. Oishei Children's Hospital.
 I also have a monthly outreach clinic in Olean, NY.
 My clinical expertise includes diabetes, adrenal disorder, delayed and early puberty, problems with growth, thyroid disease and obesity.
 I spend a significant amount of time conducting clinical research.
 My research projects are related to Type 1 and Type 2 diabetes, obesity and early puberty.
 I am the local principal investigator for the Type 1 Diabetes Exchange Clinic Registry, a research network of over 26,000 patients with Type 1 diabetes from across the country.
 The purpose of this clinic registry is to improve the care of persons with Type 1 diabetes by sharing best practices and answering important clinical questions through research.
 My role is to supervise a team of research assistants and make sure that we protect patient privacy, maintain patient volunteer safety and follow protocols for the study so that the results are valid.
 Based on my research and clinical expertise, I have written many chapters about adrenal disease, early puberty and general endocrinology that have been published in medical textbooks.
-As the program director for the Division of Endocrinology in the Department of Pediatrics, I supervise and monitor the training of the pediatric endocrinology fellows.
+As the fellowship program director for the Division of Endocrinology in the Department of Pediatrics, I supervise and monitor the training of the pediatric endocrinology fellows.
 I teach pediatric endocrinology to medical students and residents, primarily as a preceptor in clinic, though I also lecture in the classroom setting.
 I introduce the field to undergraduate students by allowing them to shadow me in clinic.
 In addition, I participate in medical career panels for undergraduates.

 Pediatric Critical Care Medicine; Pediatrics

 As a pediatric intensivist, I am responsible evaluating and treating children and young adults afflicted with critical illness and varying degrees of end-organ dysfunction and failure.
 I am also actively involved in the supervision and education of medical students, resident physicians, and fellows in pediatric critical care medicine.
-My practice is located at the Pediatric Intensive Care Unit (PICU) at the Women and Children’s Hospital of Buffalo, where our division is committed to providing comprehensive, expert care and multidisciplinary support for the children of Western New York and their families.
+My practice is located at the Pediatric Intensive Care Unit (PICU) at the John R. Oishei Children’s Hospital, where our division is committed to providing comprehensive, expert care and multidisciplinary support for the children of Western New York and their families.
 Throughout the course of my subspecialty training, I developed a special interest in quality improvement, and personally developed an award-winning project at Duke Children’s Hospital in Durham, North Carolina which focused on streamlining and standardizing communication for all postoperative admissions to its pediatric ICU.
 This work, the first of its kind in a pediatric multidisciplinary, non-cardiac, ICU demonstrated sustainable improvements in communication errors, antibiotic delays, and pain control, upwards of one year after its implementation.
-I am looking forward to working with the expert teams here at Women and Children’s to find ways in which we might build upon our mutual past successes and continue to help set the standard for best practice medicine.
+I am looking forward to working with the expert teams here at Oishei Children’s Hospital to find ways in which we might build upon our mutual past successes and continue to help set the standard for best practice medicine.

 Pediatrics; Psychology; Behavioral Medicine